12 best graduation gift ideas

 Looking for the perfect graduation gift?
-You're in the right place – here's a list of some really special gifts to buy for graduates.
+You're in the right place.
+Here's a list of some brilliant gifts to buy for graduates.

 It's no secret that university can be very tough for a lot of students.
-Simply reaching the end of a degree takes so much hard work and dedication, so the efforts and successes of graduates should always be celebrated.
+Simply reaching the end of a degree requires a huge amount of work and dedication, so the efforts and successes of graduates should always be celebrated.

-So, if you're looking for graduation gift ideas, with this list of 11 great presents, you can find one that's ideal for the lucky graduate.
+If you're looking for graduation gift ideas, we've got you covered.
+With this list of 12 great presents, you can find one that's ideal for the lucky graduate.

 Here are the best graduation gift ideas: